jaydlawrence/django-bootstrap-starter-project2/README.md

 Django Bootstrap Starter Project
 ================================
-This project makes it really easy to create a Django project and publish it to Heroku.
+This project makes it really easy to create a Django project ~~and publish it to Heroku.~~

+*__I found this repo and it was almost exactly what I needed, except I didn't want to use heroku and amazon AWS, so I have made a few mofications to remove these dependecies__*

 See Demo:  http://django-bootstrap2.herokuapp.com